Oswald Peraza Player Props: Yankees vs. Guardians

 Oswald Peraza At The Plate

-- Peraza has a hit in five of 10 games played this season (50.0%), but zero multi-hit games.
+- Peraza has gotten a hit in six of 11 games this season, but he has zero multi-hit games.

-- He has not gone deep in his 10 games this season.
+- He has not hit a home run in his 11 games this season.

-- Peraza has picked up an RBI in two games this year, with multiple runs batted in once.
+- Peraza has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in four games this year (40.0%), but has had no multi-run games.
+- He has scored a run in four of 11 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.